 Although the group initially built a homegrown method to separate production deployments from the releases, the dev team chose to use move to CloudBees Feature Management, a feature flag solution designed to mitigate release risk and improve developer productivity while giving product management teams better control over feature releases.

 CloudBees was convenient and versatile, Macmillan team members say.
-"With a lot of other platforms, you have to plan very far ahead to create flags,” says Brydin Eckert, product manager with Macmillan.
+"With a lot of other platforms, you have to plan very far ahead to create flags,” says Brydin Eckert, former product manager with Macmillan.
 "With CloudBees, we have a lot more flexibility and implementing it was seamless.”

 Continuous Delivery and Optimization

 Since embracing feature flags, Macmillan’s development and product team has optimized how it delivers and releases its student applications.
 "The first draft of any product is never perfect,” says Le.
 "We know they are not exactly what we want, but now we can slowly make it better, and feature flagging allows us to do that.”

 This approach keeps the team agile by allowing one group to focus on one implementation while another group is planning ahead and getting feedback from the initial proof of concept.
 "We can just keep slowly building things out and staging things so that we can keep adding value to the product over time, instead of just an all-at-once shock – which in my experience never really works,” Le says.

 With feature flags, Macmillan’s software teams can create a new feature, put it into the product, and then let a product manager as well as the UX team interact with it and give feedback without exposing it to end users.
 "With feature flags, we’re able to add value faster because we’re not waiting around to coordinate the backend with the front end,” says Eckert.
 "We can iterate at a much faster rate and put it into our users’ hands more quickly.”